hhvm/user-documentation/guides/hack/13-contexts-and-capabilities/08-available-contexts-and-capabilities.md

 ### IO

 This gates the ability to use the `echo` and `print` intrinsics within function bodies.
+Additionally, built-in functions that perform output operations such as file writes and DB reads will require this capablity.

 ```hack
 function does_echo_and_print(): void {